HackYourFuture-CPH/program/courses/foundation/databases/week1/session-plan.md

 | DATETIME  | Date and time     | For timestamps                  |
 | BLOB      | Binary data       | For images, files               |

-> [TIP] No need to remember all of these
+> [!NOTE] No need to remember all of these
 > Keep in mind, you can alway refer back to [cheatsheets](https://www.w3schools.com/sql/sql_datatypes.asp) or use any [documentation](https://www.sqlite.org/datatype3.html) when in doubt!

-## SQL Commands
+## Interacting with your database

-Now that we have our database set up with tables and sample data, let's learn how to interact with it using SQL (Structured Query Language).
+Now that we have our database set up with tables and sample data, let's learn how to interact with it using **SQL (Structured Query Language).**

 ### What is SQL?

-SQL (Structured Query Language) is a specialized programming language designed for managing and manipulating data in relational database management systems.
+**SQL** (**S**tructured **Q**uery **L**anguage) is a specialized programming language designed for managing and manipulating data in relational database management systems.
 Unlike general-purpose programming languages such as JavaScript or Python, SQL is specifically focused on data operations.

-#### Key Characteristics
+Key Characteristics:

 - **Declarative Language**: You describe what data you want, not how to get it
 - **Standardized**: While different database systems may have variations, the core SQL commands are standardized
 - **Powerful**: Complex data operations can often be performed with just a few lines of code
 - **Used Everywhere**: From small mobile apps to large enterprise systems, SQL is the backbone of data management

-#### 4 main operations
+4 main operations:

 1. **SELECT**: Reading data from the database
 2. **INSERT**: Adding new data to the database
 3. **UPDATE**: Modifying existing data
 4. **DELETE**: Removing data from the database

-These four operations (collectively known as CRUD - Create, Read, Update, Delete) form the foundation of almost all database interactions.
+These four operations (collectively known as **CRUD** - Create, Read, Update, Delete) form the foundation of almost all database interactions.

 Let's explore each of these operations in detail.